 This is one of the main reasons why we should really work on not using plastic at all.
 But we are all busy celebrating marriages with a five hundred thousand foam cups and two million hundred plastic plates!

-Sorry to be blunt.
-Essentially, you are giving toxic waste, ruining yourself and others.
+Essentially, you are giving toxic waste, ruining yourself and your guests.
+Sorry to be honest.

-But wait.
-I’m also saying that it is a problem if your neighbour or the random stranger uses it or burns it.
-At this point, your wisdom points out that you can’t control how other’s act.
+What’s worse?
+I’m also saying that it is a problem if your neighbour or your neighbour’s neighbour’s maid or a random stranger on your road throws or burns it.

 How to reduce plastic pollution?